eeb313-2019/Group_6/doc/analysis-plan.md

 MANOVA - community composition similarity across sites

-Spatial autocorrelation for sites with dependent variabels (pH, seasonality)
+Spatial autocorrelation for sites with independent variabels (pH, seasonality)

 #### II.
 How do we formulate the data